MochaUUZ/410-midterm-data-set/README.md

 # Instruction

-1. Download the data schema folder that you like.
+1. click the green "code" and select download as "zip"
 2. Following the direction of instruction.txt inside the folder.